cpinitiative/online-judge/README.md

 ### Out of space -- CE

 I encountered an issue where all compilations would fail because the `/tmp` directory was out of space.
-I don't know why this is happening as the lambda should clean up after itself.
-A temporary workaround is to either redeploy the lambda and restart the containers, or to add logic to delete the `/tmp` folder on AWS machines.
+This turned out to be because AWS Lambda would generate core dump files anytime there is a runtime error.
+Solved with `ulimit -c 0`.